ForEvolve/forevolve.github.io/_drafts/en/2021-02-05-learn-coding-with-dot-net-core-part-1.md

 </Project>
 ```

-**It is important to note that the content of this file will remain the same for the whole article.**
+**It is important to note that the `IntroToDotNet.csproj` file's content will remain the same for the whole article.**

 > **More info:** the name of this file does not have to match the name of the directory it is in; that's just the default behavior of `dotnet new`.